-With the probable exception of the elephant above the Asoka edict at Dhauli in Orissa, which is presumably of Mauryan age, and of the sculptured caves of Udayagiri and Khandagiri in the same neighbourhood which seem to be contemporaneous with Sunga and early Andhra sculpture, the earliest surviving sculptures of the ancient Kalinga kingdom and of Bengal are from times considerably later than the close of the Gupta period, from the art of which they derived their inspiration.
-Each of these types of sculpture appear to have their own distinctive characteristics from the time of their earliest examples, but just what those characteristics are we are not yet in a position to say.
-Eastern Indian sculpture is illustrated in the last bay of each of the balconies in the first sculpture gallery.
+With the probable exception of the elephant above the Asoka edic: at Dhauli in Orissa, which is presumably of Mauryan age, and of the sculptured caves of Udayagiri and Khandagiri in the same neighbourhood which seem to be contemporaneous with Sunga and early Andhra sculpture, the earliest surviving sculptures of the ancient Kalinga kingdom and of Bengal are from times considerably later than the close of the Gupta period, from the art of which, however, they derived their inspiration.
+Each of these types of sculpture appear to have their own distinctive characteristics from the time of their earliest known examples, but just what those characteristics are we are not yet in a position to say.
+Eastern Indian sculpture is illustrated in the bays of the balcony to the first Hindu sculpture gallery opposite those devoted to early northern sculpture.

-Kalinga Sculpture.
+Kalinga Sculpture

 Kalinga had already become a separate kingdom by Mauryan times, but its early history is for the most part lost in obscurity.
 It has had several capitals, but the earliest from which sculptures are known is Mukhalingam on the northern border of Vizagapatam district.
 The earliest inscriptions on the temples there are those of the Eastern or Kalinga Ganga king Vajrahasta1, who ruled in the first half of the eleventh century; but it is quite likely that the temples are earlier than this since other records show that Mukhalingam had been the capital from at least the fifth or sixth century.
-The sculpture shows affinities both to the Early Eastern Chalukyan sculpture of Biccavole and to the Pala sculpture of Bengal, but the temples all have the northern form of tower, whereas those of Biccavole all have the southern form.
+The sculpture shows affinities both to the Early Eastern Chalukyan sculpture of Biccavol and to the Pala sculpture of Bengal, but the temples all have northern form of tower, whereas those of Biccavol all have the southern form.

-The largest group of Kalinga temples is at Bhuvanesvar in Orissa, and includes temples that must be ascribed to various dates from the eighth to tenth centuries A.D.
-Though they were built before the conquest of Orissa by Anantavarma Chodaganga towards the end of the eleventh century, after which the capital was moved from Mukhalingam to Cuttack, not far from Bhuvanesvar, they are in the same style as that of the Mukhalingam temples.
+The largest group of Kalinga temples is at Bhuvanesvar in Orissa, and includes temples that must be ascribed to various dates from the eighth to tenth centuries.
+Though they were thus built before the conquest of Orissa by Anantavarma Chodaganga towards the end of the eleventh century, after which the capital was moved from Mukhalingam to Cuttack, not far from Bhuvanesvar, they are in the same style as that of the Mukhalingam temples.
 The Jagannath temple at Puri was built by Anantavarma Chodaganga, and the Surya temple at Konarak near Puri by his descendent Narasimha I. The latter has the form of a car on immense wheels and is considered, on account of its wealth of exquisite sculpture, to be the finest gem of Kalinga art.